 MCC medical programs were included in the Health and Wellness Center that opened in January 2019.
-MCC's Medical Assistant program, in cooperation with West Michigan Works! and Mercy Health, is in the Center.
+MCC's Medical Assistant program, in cooperation with West Michigan Works! and Trinity Health, is in the Center.
 Advanced simulation labs are outfitted to provide education and training space for students in our Nursing, Respiratory Therapy, and Medical Assistant programs to learn within and across disciplines.
 We anticipate growth in our health programs due to labor market needs.

-COVID-19 has limited some of the clinical experiences in actual healthcare settings, increasing the demand for space and technology in the simulation Lab.
-Further development of health science classrooms and labs in the vicinity of the Health and Wellness Center may be needed.
+Limited spaces for some of the clinical experiences in actual healthcare settings has increased the demand for space and technology in the Simulation Lab.
+Further development of health science classrooms and labs in the vicinity of the Health and Wellness Center is already needed.

-3. Healthcare Programming
+3. Music Programming